Home | resource library | Family Voices Resources | Fact Sheets | Insurance Prior Authorizations

 Print

 Designated staff members at the Department of Health Services (DHS) review all Medicaid PA requests.
-Most health plans also have designated staff members who review all PA requests.
-If reviewers have questions about whether the service is medically necessary, they may send the PA request back to the provider and ask for more documentation or details.
+Health plans (HMOs, PPOs or other private insurance companies) also have designated staff members who review all PA requests.
+If reviewers have questions about whether the service is medically necessary, they will send the PA request back to the provider to ask for more documentation or details.

-Yes!
-Families can to be actively involved in the writing of the prior authorization request.
-This can help ensure that the PA will include all relevant information and will provide a complete picture of why the service or treatment is needed.
+Families can be actively involved in the PA process, if needed.
+This may ensure that the PA includes all relevant information and provides a complete picture of why the service or treatment is needed.

 Families can:

-• Offer to review the PA for accuracy.
+• offer to review the PA for accuracy before it is submitted.

-• Request letters from other providers or support people who work with the child.
+• request letters from other professionals who work with the child.

-The Department of Health Services defines a medically necessary service as a service that Is required to prevent, identify, or treat a recipient’s illness, injury, or disability.
-In addition, it looks at other requirements, including the value of the treatment, and that it meets medical standards, does not duplicate other treatments or services, is the most appropriate, and can be safely and effectively provided.
+The Department of Health Services defines a medically necessary service as “a service that is required to prevent, identify, or treat a recipient’s illness, injury, or disability.”
+In addition, it looks at other requirements, including the value of the treatment, that it meets medical standards, is not experimental, does not duplicate other treatments or services, is the most appropriate, and can be safely and effectively provided.

-• If an item or service is medically necessary and appropriate
+• Is an item or service is medically necessary and appropriate

-• Whether it is likely to be effective, of high quality and prescribed at the right time for the child
+• If it is likely to be effective, of high quality and prescribed at the right time for the person

 • Whether there is a less expensive or more appropriate alternative

-A health plan or Medicaid may deny a PA request if the provider did not document that it’s medically necessary.
-In other instances, providers who are not familiar with completing PA requests may submit them without all the necessary information.
-In rare cases, providers might say that something is not covered if they don’t want to submit a PA or if the first PA was denied.
+A health plan, insurance company or Medicaid may deny a PA request if they feel the provider does not adequately document that the service or item is medically necessary.
+In other instances, providers who are not familiar with completing PA requests may submit the PA without all the necessary information.

-Many families who are seeking physical, occupational or speech therapy services for their children with special needs receive denials from Wisconsin Medicaid due to duplication of services.
+Families who are seeking physical, occupational or speech therapy services for their children outside of the school environment sometimes receive a denial from Wisconsin Medicaid due to duplication of services.

-When reviewing a PA request for therapy services, Medicaid will likely request a copy of the school IEP to see if your child is already receiving the same therapies or services at school.
+When reviewing a PA request for therapy services, Wisconsin Medicaid will likely request a copy of the child’s Individualized Education Program (IEP) and the long-term support service plan (CLTS ISP) to see if they receive the same therapies at school and in the community.
 Medicaid will not cover a service that is already being provided at school or should be provided at school.
-This is especially true because schools bills Medicaid for the therapy services.
+This is because schools often bill Medicaid for medically-related services and supports.

-If the PA is for therapy services, a family can work with the provider to make sure the therapy goals are related to functioning at home and in the community and not education or school related.
+If the PA is for community-based therapy services, your family can work with the provider to make sure the therapy goals are related to functioning at home or in the community and are not education or school related.

 Was this article helpful?